“More than half of public school students now have low-income families” – Slate[i]

 Supports for Working Families

-Workers in Idaho are struggling to make ends meet, and state policies are hurting rather than helping their efforts to get ahead.
-With low wages, a tax system that overburdens low-income workers, and not enough supports for workers and their families, the system is rigged against workers.
+Workers in Washington are struggling to make ends meet, and state policies are hurting rather than helping their efforts to get ahead.
+Strong supports for working families are not enough to counter low wages relative to the state’s cost of living and a tax system that overburdens low-income workers.
+The system is rigged against workers.

 Rather than erecting barriers to workers’ ability to provide for themselves and their families, state policies should create an environment where all workers have the support they need to make ends meet.
-Instead, Idaho is failing workers and communities across the state.
+Instead, Washington is falling short of fully supporting workers and communities across the state.

 The U.S. Department of Health and Human Services recommends that states pay providers of subsidized child care at the 75th percentile of current market rates, based on market rate surveys completed by the state.
 According to analysis by the National Women’s Law Center, in 2014 only Oregon had subsidy rates based at the 75th percentile of a survey within the last two years.
-In Idaho, subsidy rates are set at the 75th percentile of the 2001 market rate survey, falling well below federal guidelines.
+In Washington, subsidy rates are set at a 2 percent increase above the 75th percentile of the 2008 market rate survey, falling below federal guidelines.